 According to the Bible, the death and resurrection of Jesus Christ took place during the Jewish Passover.
 This was celebrated on the first Pascal moon on or soon after the vernal equinox.

-According to an article on ThoughtCo, in 1583 there was a table which was recorded by astronomers to determine all the future Ecclesiastical full moons.
+According to an article on ThoughtCo, in 1583, there was a table that astronomers recorded to determine all the future Ecclesiastical full moons.

-Pope Francis also said that he is open to the idea of having the Easter Sunday date fixed to avoid confusion.
+Pope Francis also said that he was open to the idea of having the Easter Sunday date fixed to avoid confusion.